PortoSnooze/PortoSnooze.github.io/_posts/2021-01-29-howToGitHub.md

 toc: true
 toc_icon: 'bookmark'
 title:  "Beginner's guide to GitHub Pages with Jekyll and Minimal Mistakes"
-tags: jekyll minimal-mistakes blog github-page
+tags: jekyll minimal-mistakes website github-page
 comments: true
 ---
-**A basic (like, really basic) guide to creating a blog using GitHub Pages, Jekyll, and Minimal Mistakes**
+**A basic (like, really basic) guide to creating a website using GitHub Pages, Jekyll, and Minimal Mistakes**

 ## Introduction